3. Usage

 : replaces the source role with one or more classes;type

-: changes the DocBook element type (default ispara
+: changes the element type (by default, all elements arePara

 : iftype